Potassium bicarbonate: Food and drink

 This compound is a source of carbon dioxide for leavening in baking.
 It can substitute for baking soda (sodium bicarbonate) for those with a low-sodium diet, and it is an ingredient in low-sodium baking powders.

 As an inexpensive, nontoxic base, it is widely used in diverse application to regulate pH or as a reagent.
 Examples include as buffering agent in medications and as an additive in winemaking.

 Potassium bicarbonate is often added to bottled water to improve taste, and is also used in club soda.

 Medical uses and health

 Higher potassium intake may prevent development of kidney stone disease.
 Higher potassium intake is associated with a reduced risk of stroke.

 Fire extinguishers

 Potassium bicarbonate is used as a fire suppression agent ("BC dry chemical") in some dry chemical fire extinguishers, as the principal component of the Purple-K dry chemical, and in some applications of condensed aerosol fire suppression.
 It is the only dry chemical fire suppression agent recognized by the U.S. National Fire Protection Association for firefighting at airport crash rescue sites.
 It is about twice as effective in fire suppression as sodium bicarbonate.

 Agriculture

 Potassium bicarbonate has widespread use in crops, especially for neutralizing acidic soil.

 Potassium bicarbonate is an effective fungicide against powdery mildew and apple scab, allowed for use in organic farming.

-Potassium bicarbonate is a contact killer for Spanish moss when mixed 1/4 cup per gallon.
+Potassium bicarbonate is a contact killer for Spanish moss when mixed 1/4 cup per gallon of water.